 The next ingredient you need to watch out for is "animal meal".
 Dry pet foods like kibble and biscuits commonly contain meat and bone meal, poultry meal, fish meal, or byproduct meal.
 The term "meal" when applied to animal (including poulty or fish) sources most often means that these animal materials are not processed when fresh, but have been "rendered" to remove water and fats (see below).

 Meal is generally a substance which has been pulverized and dried or dehydrated to create a more concentrated form of the material, and to allow it to be used in extruders which form kibble and also the pre-formed pieces of fake "meat" in wet pet foods.

-Named meals are acceptable additions to pet foods which list a named "meat" as a MAIN ingredient (near the top of the list).
+Named meals are acceptable additions to pet foods which list a named "meat" as a MAIN ingredient (at or close to the top of the list).
 But when the "meal" is listed higher than the named "meat", or if no specifically named "meat" is listed at all, then that pet food is an inferior product.

 Real, non-rendered meat is the most expensive ingredient in a dog or cat food, and including more meat reduces profit margins for the manufacturer.
 It also reduces the chance your pet is getting too many vegetable proteins and carbohydrate, but too often making profits comes before making pets healthy.

 The makers of premium quality pet foods will be proud to NAME the specific "meat" and any "meal" in their product to indicate better quality and better nutrition for your dog or cat.
 It is the pet food makers which use generic names like "animal" and "poultry" and "fish" that have something to hide - and that may be some poor quality, unhealthy, or just plain disgusting things they don't want you to know you are feeding to your pet.